Fantemil/PythonMathSolver/README.md

 # What Can it do?
 The PythonMathSolver can currently only calculate formulas in Physics because its in early development.
-The third option in Kinetic Energy isnt available yet!
+You can now calculate everything in the section Kinetic Energy!

 # How to
 Mac OS: